Miele Triflex HX1 vs. Dyson V12 Detect

 These are better than expected results for a tool without an active anti-tangle system, meaning it doesn’t have a comb for untangling strands.

-However, one weak spot for the V12 Detect is hair wrapping on the axles since there’s a noticeable gap.
+However, one weak spot for the V12 Detect is the hair wrapping on the axles, as there’s a noticeable gap.

 Dyson V12 hair on axle

 The Miele Triflex HX1 didn’t do as well.
-You could see visible strands wrapping on the brush even with shorter seven-inch hair.
+You could see visible strands wrapping around the brush even with shorter seven-inch hair.

 Miele Triflex hair wrap on hard floors